 April, 1999.
 A debt instrument generally has "significant original issue discount" if, as of the close of any accrual period ending more than five years after the date of issue, the excess of the interest (including OID) that has accrued on the obligation over the interest (including OID) that is required to be paid exceeds the product of the issue price of the instrument and its yield to maturity.
-If the debt instrument's yield to maturity exceeds the applicable Federal rate plus six percentage points, a ratable portion of the issuing corporation's deduction for OID, based on the portion of the yield to maturity that exceeds the applicable Federal rate plus six percentage points, will be denied.
-This disqualified OID will be treated as a dividend generally eligible for the dividends-received deduction in the case of corporate holders to the extent it would have been so treated had such amount been distributed by the issuing corporation on its stock.
+If the debt instrument's yield to maturity exceeds the applicable Federal rate plus six percentage points, a ratable portion of the issuing corporation's deduction for OID, based on the portion of the yield to maturity that exceeds the applicable Federal rate plus six percentage points, a dividend generally eligible for the dividends-received deduction in the case of corporate holders to the extent it would have been so treated had such amount been distributed by the issuing corporation on its stock.